Divyansh42/cluster-resource/README.md

         - name: filename
           value: kubeconfig
       runAfter:
-        - authenticate-cluster
+        - cluster-authentication
 ```

-`Test-task` uses shared-workspace and fetch kubeconfig file form the
+`Test-task` uses shared-workspace to fetch the kubeconfig file form the
-kubeconfigFile directory and use oc commands to check whether the `cluster` is configured or not.
+kubeconfigFile directory and uses oc commands to check whether the `cluster` is configured or not.

 ```
 apiVersion: tekton.dev/v1beta1
 kind: Task
 metadata:
-  name: test-task
+  name: authentication-test
 spec:
   params:
     - name: filename